Chesterfield teen's walking challenge nears £3,000 for men's mental health group

-Chesterfield youngster nears £3,000 for men's mental health group with 100-mile walking challenge
+Chesterfield youngster nears £3,000 for men's mental health group with 150-mile walking challenge

 and on Freeview 262 or Freely 565

-As previously reported, Delkin Collins, 16, set out at the start of April to walk 100 miles across the month, and he finally reached that milestone on Tuesday, April 29, in a final outing accompanied by Chesterfield FC captain Jamie Grimes.
+As previously reported, Delkin Collins, 16, set out at the start of April to walk 100 miles across the month, and by the time he reached the end of his journey on Tuesday, April 29, in a final outing accompanied by Chesterfield FC captain Jamie Grimes, he had actually clocked up 150.

 The heroic effort was in aid of Andy’s Man Club, a national charity offering peer-to-peer support towards suicide prevention as men navigate all manner of life struggles – the likes of which Delkin has already encountered in his school years.